-At the end of 2021 I visited an astrologist who told me I would write a fiction book.
-I responded “Oh no. that’s not something I’m interested in.”
-Then by the time I made the ten-minute drive home I decided it was the best idea I’d ever heard.
+At the end of 2021 I visited an astrologer who told me I would write a fiction book.
+I responded, “Oh no. That isn’t for me.”
+She disagreed.
+By the time I made the ten-minute drive home I decided it was the best idea I’d ever heard.

-My first novel, a historical fiction story about a female surrealist painter.
-It combines my love for women’s stories with my obsession with art history and poetry.
-I love the side of history that really is just vintage gossip and studying surrealist culture.
-It changed my life to see the level of detail preserved for male surrealists versus the women and confronting that lost history became one of the reasons I kept rewriting this story.
+My first novel, a historical fiction story about a surrealist painter, combines my love for women’s stories with my obsession with art history and poetry.
+I love the vintage gossip aspects of history.
+When I began researching, it was devastating to see the level of detail preserved for male surrealists versus women of their same era.
+Imagining their lost histories became the reason I kept writing.

-Additionally, I’m on the first draft of my second novel which I’m currently calling Project Lighthouse.
-It’s a family saga set in a New England Island town with a complex mother-daughter relationship and a nostalgic love story.
-My goal is to complete and polish this story in 2026.
+Now, I’m on the first draft of my second novel.
+It’s a family saga set in a New England Island town with a complex mother-daughter relationship, a nostalgic love story.
+I want to write novels for the rest of my life.

 When I’m not writing, I’m reading.
 Here’s a casual list of twenty of my favorite books.